This is a revision of an article from 2012.

-A lot of folks feel that if they’re not plastered to the mat after a workout then they failed, the exact mistake I used to made repeatedly.
-I will never knock someone for maximally exerting themselves.
-Ever.
-It takes balls to get yourself to that state.
-But is that continued display of exertion excellence?
+A lot of folks feel that if they’re not plastered to the mat after a workout then they failed.
+I will never knock someone for maximally exerting themselves, but is that continued display of exertion really excellence?
 Do you really become stronger, fitter, more athletic, etc. this way day in and day out?
-While you may acutely survive it, are you really improving by unleashing complete hell on your body five times per week to the point where you must immediately assume a horizontal position after every single workout?
+While you may acutely survive it, are you really improving by unleashing complete hell on your body five times per week to the point where you must immediately assume a horizontal position after you workouts?

-The answer is most likely ‘no’, and often times stalling and even reversal of gains can be occurring right under your nose without your noticing it before it sneaks up and bites you in the ass.
+The answer is most likely ‘no’, and often times stalling and even reversal of gains can be occurring right under your nose without your noticing it.

 Routinely pushing yourself is one thing.
-Committing Samurai seppeku on yourself during every workout is another.
+Committing seppeku on yourself during every workout is another.

-At Performance360, because so many of our members like crushing themselves we are constantly trying to slow folks down rather than speed up.
-Range of motion over speed, proper rest between strength sets, taking a minute to breath if it means reps six, seven and eight will be quality.
+At Performance360, we try our best to slow down rather than speed up.
+To focus on range of motion over speed, intraset recovery, taking a minute to breath if it means reps six, seven and eight will be quality.
 Resisting the urge to go from A to B to C as fast as humanly possible.
 Focusing on your own clean reps and not the speed of they guy or gal next to you.

 It’s all based upon the ultimate question.